Anna Rudolf: Broadcasting career

 Rudolf began her online instructional career by creating a video series for chess24 in 2013.
 The following year, she teamed up with fellow International Master Sopiko Guramishvili to launch the long-running Miss Strategy and Miss Tactics video series on chess24 in which they aim to combine strategical and tactical approaches to chess with Rudolf as Miss Strategy and Guramishvili as Miss Tactics.

 Rudolf had already begun to combine teaching chess with her playing career when she moved to Spain and resided in Madrid in 2010.
 On chess24, she presents content both in English and in Spanish.
 She has also released several online training courses, including one titled the Anna Rudolf Method and another via the Chessable course website on attacking strategies in chess.

 Rudolf is one of the leading chess commentators.
 Alongside Judit Polgár, she co-hosted the official coverage of the 2018 World Chess Championship match between Magnus Carlsen and Fabiano Caruana.
 She has also commentated on the Grand Chess Tour.
 In addition to over-the-board events, she is also a regular commentator for online events hosted on Chess.com such as the PRO Chess League finals that feature professional chess players and the Pogchamps tournaments that feature popular streamers relatively new to chess.

 Rudolf launched her own YouTube channel in 2016, and began streaming on her own Twitch channel in 2018.
 She complements her focus on chess on her YouTube and Twitch channels with variety content as well.

 Personal life

 Rudolf has been in a relationship with Irish YouTuber Kevin O’Reilly, better known as CallMeKevin, since 2019.
 They were introduced to each other by Irish-Canadian YouTuber Daniel Condren, better known as RTGame, earlier that year.
 In early 2020, she began living with O'Reilly in his home city of Cork.
 In July 2021, the couple moved to Spain.
 Rudolf later revealed that she had never officially left Spain, and was actually visiting O'Reilly in Ireland when COVID-19 lockdowns prevented her from leaving.

-In 2025, Rudolf revealed that she has been diagnosed with autism.
+In 2025, Rudolf revealed that she had been diagnosed with autism, and that she possibly has ADHD (AuDHD) traits as well.